Advanced OFAC training designed for those with targeted OFAC compliance duties in industry and finance in the post screening phase.

 A step-by-step methodology for determining whether transactions are prohibited, exempt, licensed or sanctionable under OFAC-administered laws.

-External and in-house attorneys tasked with addressing OFAC-related questions
+- External and in-house attorneys tasked with addressing OFAC-related question.

 Virtual Class 1 and Reading Assignment